Geometry Wars (PC) Thoughts

 After what felt like three bajillion years (which seemed to be filled with pointless bickering), all three systems are finally out on the market, waiting for whomever wants to jump into the next-generation console war.
 The last few months have been a very telling period for gaming, with the PS3 not performing as well as some would hope, and Nintendo’s new console coming completely out of nowhere with some amazing numbers, especially considering it’s coming off the heels of possibly the worst performing Nintendo console ever, the GameCube.
 With that in mind, we can get into the nitty gritty: the future.
 What’s in store for each player in the console war?
 We can’t say for sure exactly, but we can have fun predicting.

-Xbox 360: In a startling revelation that I’ve found while roaming this clogged series of tubes, many people who were on the fence about the 360 went straight for it the moment the PS3 stumbled coming out of the gate last November. → Read the rest
+Xbox 360: In a startling revelation that I’ve found while roaming this clogged series of tubes, many people who were on the fence about the 360 went straight for it the moment the PS3 stumbled coming out of the gate last November. → Words are the towns and cities of letters.

 Weekly News We Care About Wrap Up – 10.6.06